bitburner-official/bitburner-src/markdown/bitburner.ns.run.md

 If the script was successfully started, then this functions returns the PID of that script.
 Otherwise, it returns 0.

 PID stands for Process ID.
-The PID is a unique identifier for each script.
+The PID is a unique identifier for each script across all hosts.
 The PID will always be a positive integer.

 Running this function with 0 or fewer threads will cause a runtime error.